 Permit Administration - POTWs must ensure that industries comply with their pretreatment permits.
 To ensure compliance, a POTW will identify sampling locations at an industrial facility and will specify effluent limits for each location.
 Industries will be required by the POTW to submit monitoring reports at least twice per year.

 Inspections & Monitoring Visits - POTWs must inspect and informally visit permitted industrial facilities.
 Discharge volume, discharge toxicity, violations, complaints, or suspected hazardous materials can be used to determine the timing of inspections and visits.
 The POTW must conduct both regular and unannounced visits to collect samples.

 Enforcement - If an industrial facility violates its pretreatment permit, the POTW will take enforcement action after verifying the violation.
 Once a violation is confirmed, the violating facility will be required to comply within a specified period.
 If compliance deadlines are not met, civil and/or criminal proceedings may be initialed by the POTW.

 A local pretreatment program is a public service to protect the public health and environmental quality of a community.
 Public support for a local pretreatment program depends on public's ability to participate in and access information on the local program.
 The POTW must hold meetings and work with industries and the community to define the objectives and benefits of the local program.
 When local limits are developed or revised, all interested parties must be notified and invited to comment.

-In general, all information collected by a POTW on industrial dischargers is available to the public and to government agencies.
-However, if an industry can demonstrate that the release of information would divulge trade secrets, certain records can be labeled as confidential and withheld from the public.
+In general, all information collected by a POTW on industrial discharges is available to the public and to government agencies.
+However, if an industry demonstrates that the release of information would divulge trade secrets, records can be labeled as confidential and withheld from the public.
 Nevertheless, effluent data is always available to the public without restriction.
 In addition, POTWs must inform the public whenever a significant violation occurs, and must annually publish the names of industries that significantly violated the pretreatment standards during the previous year.